Visiting a street food market can be lots of fun!

 All Those Food Market.
 All Those is a community of passionate cooks, chefs, food artisans and food makers in general.
 Their last editions have been celebrated in a very special setting: the cloister gardens of the University of Barcelona, that they filled with stalls where you can buy craft street food and drinks.

-But wait!
-Want to know a great music festival where you can eat from the best food trucks?
-Share this post to discover them!
+AND BONUS!
+A great music festival where you can eat from the best food trucks:

 So what about you?
 Head to the comments below and tells us: did you know street food is so popular in Barcelona and what event would you like to attend?